-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Richfield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Richfield isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Richfield are a mix of both white- and blue-collar jobs.
 Overall, Richfield is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Richfield who work in office and administrative support (15.71%), sales jobs (14.11%), and management occupations (9.27%).
+There are especially a lot of people living in Richfield who work in sales jobs (15.77%), office and administrative support (12.34%), and management occupations (8.47%).

 The people who call Richfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Richfield residents report their race to be White, followed by Native American.
 Important ancestries of people in Richfield include German, Danish, Irish, and Dutch.

 The most common language spoken in Richfield is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Navajo.